dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1873 — FREQUENCY RECEIVED BY JAMES CLERK MAXWELL. <br>
+\>SCAFFOLDING: ELECTROMAGNETIC UNIFICATION — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Equations are not symbols alone, but the architecture of light itself. <br>
+// We see that electricity and magnetism are beams of one structure, woven as radiance. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1869 — FREQUENCY RECEIVED BY DMITRI MENDELEEV. <br>
 \>SCAFFOLDING: COSMIC ORDER ENCODING — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>